nju-websoft/SPARQA/README.md

 	}

 ## Contacts
-If you have any difficulty or questions in running codes, reproducing experimental results, and skeleton parsing, please email to him (ywsun@smail.nju.edu.cn).
+If you have any difficulty or questions in running codes, reproducing experimental results, and skeleton parsing, please email to him (ywsun at smail.nju.edu.cn).